-In most cases result indicators differentiate between the management commitments paid per hectares (R.12, R.14, R.19, R.20, R.21, R.22, R.23, R.24, R.29, R.30, R.31, R.33) and those paid per LU (R.13, R.25).
+In most cases RIs differentiate between the management commitments paid per hectares (R.12, R.14, R.19, R.20, R.21, R.22, R.23, R.24, R.29, R.30, R.31, R.33) and those paid per LU (R.13, R.25).
 By contrast, for the support paid per hectare beneficial for animal welfare and AMR (organic farming), MS need to count the relevant LU for R.43 (AMR) and R.44 (Animal welfare).
-In addition, the support addressing reduction of GHG and ammonia emissions, paid per hectare but targeted to livestock (and without link to land) shall be linked to R.13 (e.g. measures supporting feed efficiency or feed additives).

-In most cases, result indicators differentiate the support paid on agricultural land (e.g. R.12, R.14, etc.) from the support paid on forest land (R.30).
+In most cases, result indicators differentiate the support paid on agricultural land (e.g. R.12, R.14...) from the support paid on forest land (R.30).
 By contrast, the creation of woodland counts towards R.17 whether afforestation takes place on agricultural land or on forest land.

-In most cases, i.e. when feasible and relevant, interventions are linked to different result indicators depending on whether the support is granted to farming (primary agricultural production) or activities other than farming.
-For instance, the support to businesses, including off-farm investments realised by farmers, is recorded in R.39 (Developing the rural economy) and R.27 (Environment / climate-related performance through investment in rural areas).
-By contrast, there is no distinction between farmers and beneficiaries other than farmers with regard to knowledge exchange reported under R.1 because the benefit arising from the collection of this additional information would not be proportionate to the administrative burden to collect such information.
+In most cases, i.e. when feasible and relevant, result indicators differentiate the support to farming from the other support.
+The support to businesses, including off-farm investments realised by farmers, is recorded in R.39 (Developing the rural economy) and R.27 (Environment / climate-related performance through investment in rural areas).
+By contrast, there is no distinction between farmers and the other participants to knowledge exchange reported under R.1 because collecting the information would be too burdensome.